 Whether your gifts go to programs inside our facilities or out in the community, they help hundreds of people throughout the St. Croix Valley lead healthier lives.
 We’re proud to partner with service organizations, businesses, schools, faith communities and others to deliver better health care and services to members of our community who need it most.

 When you make a gift to the Lakeview Health Foundation, you’re helping us invest in a brighter future for everyone.
 Every program, initiative or scholarship we fund depends on your continued support.

 Your unrestricted gifts go where they’re needed most.
 With your contributions, we can respond quickly and flexibly to provide crucial resources that help promote health and well-being.

-Through the greatest needs fund, we’ve been able to enhance the patient experience by updating medical equipment used at Lakeview Hospital and Stillwater Medical Group, organize improved clinician training, provide healing services, like gardens and music therapy, and much more.
+Through the greatest needs fund, we’ve been able to enhance the patient experience by updating medical equipment used at Lakeview Hospital and HealthPartners Clinic Stillwater, organize improved clinician training, provide healing services, like gardens and music therapy, and much more.

 Health experts predict that children today will have less healthy lives than their parents – unless something changes.
 Lakeview Health Foundation is helping create that change head-on.

 PowerUp is a community-wide health initiative inspiring kids and families to eat better, move more and feel good.
 We partner with schools, families, organizations and the entire community to organize classes, events, activities, education and more.
 Together, we’re focused on empowering kids to reach their full potential.